Third Year and Beyond

 Annual Committee Meetings

-Students should schedule their first committee meeting within the first year of completion of the Qualifying Preliminary Examination.
-Thereafter, the committee should meet at least yearly, or more frequently if required, to review the progress towards completion of the thesis work.
+Students should schedule their first committee meeting within the first year of completing the Qualifying Preliminary Examination.
+After that, the committee should meet at least yearly, or more frequently if required, to review the progress toward completion of the thesis work.

-We use the online Duke T3 system to track progress towards completion of the degree.
-The online T3 system has multiple resources that students should use, including the Instructions for Research Progress Report & Professional Development Summary.
+We use the online Duke T3 system to track progress towards completing the degree.
+The system has multiple resources that students should use, including the Instructions for Research Progress Report and Professional Development Summary.
 Students should upload all supporting documents on Duke T3 at least one week before the meeting.

 Annual Committee Meetings typically last 1.5 hours to ensure sufficient time to discuss progress towards completion of the dissertation and the student’s professional development.
-At the beginning of the meeting, the student will be excused briefly and the mentor will have the opportunity to provide context to the student's progress to date.
-At the end of the meeting, the mentor will be excused so the student has an opportunity to discuss the mentoring relationship with the committee.
-The student can also meet privately with the committee chair or any committee member at any time.
+At the beginning of the meeting, the student will be excused briefly, and the mentor will have the opportunity to provide context for the student's progress to date.
+At the end of the meeting, the mentor will be excused so the student can discuss the mentoring relationship with the committee.
+The student can also meet privately with the committee chair or any committee member.

-In addition to the structured feedback provided through Duke T3, the committee chair will submit an Annual Committee Meeting Report summarizing the discussions to the student, the committee members, and the DGSA.
+In addition to the structured feedback provided through Duke T3, the committee chair will upload an Annual Committee Meeting Report to T3 as a summary for the student, the committee members, and the DGSA.
 This report is specific to the Immunology Graduate Training Program.

 Dissertation